KevinWorkman/HappyCoding/tutorials/google-cloud/java-8/_posts/2019-03-29-authentication.md

 # Users API

-The [Users API](https://cloud.google.com/appengine/docs/standard/java/users/) is included with App Engine and allows us to get login and logout links, as well as the current user's email address.
+The [Users API](https://cloud.google.com/appengine/docs/standard/java/users/) is included with App Engine and lets us get login and logout links, as well as the current user's email address.
 We can then use this email address to associate data with a specific user, for example preferences, posts, or file uploads.

-The Users API allows us to avoid handling registration and login ourselves.
+The Users API lets us avoid handling registration and login ourselves.
 Instead, we give the user a link to Google's login page, and we can ask Google's login page to redirect back to our page after the user logs in.

 Here's an example servlet: